 The Tool Options Bar for the Masking Bug includes the options shown above and detailed here:

 Preset: The preset pop-up includes several common ways to use the Masking Bug.
-These presets change the current Masking Bug to match the preset Shape: The shape pop-up controls the shape of the Masking Bug.
-The shapes are center, edges, gradient and reflected gradient.
+These presets change the current Masking Bug to match the preset.
+The change are center, edges, gradient and reflected gradient.